SocketX Server On-Premise Deployment

 When prompted:

-- AWS Access Key ID: Enter the ID provided by Eclypses.
+- AWS Access Key ID: enter the ID provided by Eclypses.

-- Default region name: us-east-1
+- Default region name:

-- Default output format: json
+us-east-1. - Default output format:

 2. Pull the Docker Image